mrchrisster/mister-arcade-attract/README.md

 # Usage:

-Copy Attract-Arcade-On.sh, Attract-Arcade-Off.sh, Attract-Arcade_update.sh and Attract-Arcade.txt to /media/fat/Scripts Directory
+Copy the follwing files to /media/fat/Scripts Directory
+* Attract-Arcade-On.sh
+* Attract-Arcade-Off.sh
+* Attract-Arcade_update.sh
+* Attract-Arcade.txt

 Attract-Arcade.txt contains a list of current Arcade cores for MiSTer that can be manually edited to suit your needs.
 By executing Attract-Arcade-Update.sh you can update the list to include newly downloaded cores.